Most vitamins for thinning hair and hair loss which can help restore thicker hair growth should be available from a

-Helps metabolise iron and fat and involved in pigment formation so it may help prevent premature greying.
+Helps metabolise iron and fat and is involved in pigment formation (so it may help prevent premature grey hair).
 Natural sources: liver, yeast, sunflower seeds and nuts.

 Used in thyroid hormones for controlling metabolic rate, growth, development and protein synthesis.
 A deficiency might slow down your metabolism with symptoms that include hair loss.
 Natural sources: oily fish, eggs, seaweed.

 Forms a component of haemoglobin within the red blood cells that transport oxygen throughout the body.
 An iron deficiency can cause anaemia and hair loss.
 Natural sources: liver, kidneys, fortified breakfast